MiguelNietoLopez/SmallCodeExamples/README.md

 # SmallCodeExamples
-Short Code snippets with genral use
+Short Code Snippets for general use.